aigic8/gsyn/README.md

 Config file consists of two parts `client` and `server`.
 You only need to write the part you are using. `client` is used when you are using gsyn as client (for example with `cp` command) and `server` is used when you are running on server (for example with `serve` command)

 ### Generating Certificates
 If you are using Gsyn with a valid domain, you can use [CertBot](https://certbot.eff.org/) or [acme.sh](acme.sh) to generate a trusted certificate.
-An you **only need to pass that to your server configuration.**
+You **only need to pass that to your server configuration.**

 But if you are using your server IP address, you need to generate a self signed certificate for your ip address and **pass that to both client and server.** (You can technically generate a trusted certificate for an IP address, but I could not find any free ways)
 You can generate a self signed certificate using openssl: